ivsntejesh/Controlling_Hadoop_Storage_Using_LVM/README.md

 In this I have created a cluster with name node, data node, and client.

 I have integrated LVM and Hadoop.

+The file set-up.py helps in configureing Name node, Data node, and Client.
+It aslo have code for AWS menu which helps in performing different tasks of AWS services.

+I am also attaching file of install.py which helps in downloading hadoop into your system automatically.